UK Travelers Tanzania Safari Guide

 2. Flights to Tanzania from the UK

-There are no direct flights to Tanzania, but several reliable options connect you conveniently to either:
+There are no direct flights to Tanzania, but reliable connections get you conveniently to Kilimanjaro (JRO) or Dar es Salaam (DAR).

 • KLM (via Amsterdam)